-If the recipient had amyloidosis, but no evidence of myeloma, select "Not Applicable (Amyloidosis with no evidence of myeloma)."
+If the recipient had POEMS syndrome, but no evidence of myeloma, select "Not Applicable."

 Question 97: Date response established:

 Any response requires two consecutive assessments (of the same labs, where applicable based on response criteria) made at any time before the start of a new therapy.
 Enter the date the best response to the line of therapy was established.
 In other words, report the date of the first assessment, not the date of the second confirmatory assessment.
 Report the date the blood/urine was collected for the laboratory evaluations (e.g., SPEP/UPEP, serum/urine immunofixation) or report the date the bone marrow was collected for pathological evaluation.